Archive: Journalism

 A number of Northeast newspapers met in Manhattan recently to discuss bypassing AP by creating a content-sharing consortium where they would freely share photography and stories.

-When I made the big leap from magazine editor to public relations executive lo, those many years ago, it was with a great sense of relief that I would never again have to produce a daily newspaper.
-The publication I worked for was a business and management monthly aimed at owners and managers of travel [...]
+When I made the big leap from magazine editor to public relations executive lo, those many years ago, it was […]

 Hmm, posting a blog post about a cartoon about a blogger who has nothing to post … too self-referential?

-The American Journalism Review has an interesting article exploring the origin of the “-30-” symbol that journalists used to use to mark the end of a story.
-I still run across it occasionally when a freelancer of a certain age sends me a manuscript.
-It appears that no one definitively knows where the symbol came [...]
+The American Journalism Review has an interesting article exploring the origin of the “-30-” symbol that journalists used to use […]